JoanaMota/LearnCPP/README.md

 - Abstraction: used for hiding the internal implementations and display only the required details to the user.
 - Encapsulation: it's a mechanism that binds the data and operations together, thus hiding the details from the user.
 Encapsulation can be achieved with the help of access specifiers that are public, private and protected in C++.
 With the help of them, we can provide or prevent access directly to a user.
 - Inheritance: it's the possibility of creating a new child class from existing classes, and thus inheriting the properties of the parent class.
 The parent class is then referred as the Base Class and the child the Derived Class.
 Normally used for code reusability.
-- Polymorphism: it enables a child class to have the same functionality as its parent class and at the same time have its own methods and behaviours.
+- Polymorphism: the ability of different objects to behave differently for the same request, it enables a child class to have the same functionality as its parent class and at the same time have its own behaviours.
 However a parent class cannot have the functions of a child class.
-There are 2 types of polymorphism [static and dynamic](https://github.com/JoanaMota/LearnCPP#static-vs-dynamic-polymorphism).
+There are 2 types of polymorphism [static (method overloading) and dynamic (method overriding)](https://github.com/JoanaMota/LearnCPP#static-vs-dynamic-polymorphism).

 ### Access Specifiers: